daidai-sports-entertainment/daidai-sports-entertainment/README.md

 - 👋 Hi, I’m @daidai-sports-entertainment
-- 👀 I’m interested in sports business data analytics
+- 👀 I’m interested in data analytics, religions, and politics
 - 🌱 I’m currently working at the NFL
 - 💞️ I’m looking to improve my coding skills
 - 📫 How to reach me: yd2598@columbia.edu